fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 ## Prerequisite

 We are assuming that you are having a react-native project up and running.
-If not, follow the steps [here](https://facebook.github.io/react-native/docs/getting-started) to get started with your react-native project setup.
+If not, follow the steps [here](https://facebook.github.io/react-native/docs/getting-started) to get started with your react-native project setup.<br/>
 **NOTE:** Install react-native-webview if not present already.

 ## Installation and Including Dependencies